Author | Permission to Use Info | Print PDF

 If you are focusing on the negative or draining your energy non-productively, consider spending at least half the amount of energy you have already spent negatively to find and execute small concrete steps toward realizing your hopes and dreams.
 If finding and following these steps isn’t working for you, perhaps this goal is not something you really want to do now, or isn’t really a dream for you.
 In this case, now is a great time to re-focus and begin to invest yourself in what you really want.

-Elaine’s Fifth Magic: Walk Your Talk!
+5. Walk your talk by acting in keeping with your values.
 Acting on your beliefs allows you to be who you really want to be.
 It allows you to model to those around you both what you want and how you expect to be treated.
 Walking your talk is an extremely powerful and low-overhead way to lead change because as mammals we are hard-wired to copy what we see.

 Make sure that your behavior is in keeping with your values and your visions.
 Don’t make excuses to yourself about not acting as if what you want to accomplish is important to you.
 Saying that you care is not the same as behaving as if you care.
 Be sure to stay consistent and persistent in acting the way you need to act in order to make your hopes and dreams come true.